garth74/python-opensea-api-client/README.md

 client = Client(base_url="https://api.opensea.io")
 ```

-If the endpoints you're going to hit require authentication, use `AuthenticatedClient` instead:
+If the endpoints you're going to access require authentication, use `AuthenticatedClient` instead:

 ```python
 from opensea_api_client import AuthenticatedClient

 client = AuthenticatedClient(base_url="https://api.opensea.io", token="SuperSecretToken")
 ```
+A token can be created by applying for developer access (see [OpenSea Developer Docs](https://docs.opensea.io/) for more information).

 Now call your endpoint and use your models: